kpwags/old.kpwags.com/_posts/programming/2017-08-01-wow-ive-fallen-behind.markdown

 bgposition: "45% 50%"
 ---

-The last couple months have been really hectic for me and needless to say, I didn’t get much done on my recipe side project.
+The last couple months have been really hectic for me and unfortunately I didn’t get much done on my recipe side project.

 I ended up getting a fair amount in using Ruby on Rails 5.1, but never was really able to really get a rhythm going and am still not sure that I want to write it in Rails.